Safe use of metal turning lathes

 Risk

-Gloves can become caught in moving parts when using or cleaning the lathe.
+Gloves can become caught in moving parts when the lathe is operating.

-Ensure gloves are not worn when operating or cleaning the lathe.
+Ensure gloves are not worn when using a lathe that is operating.

 Risk